roginvs/udemy_kernel/notes.md

 finish # To exit from current function next # Step without going into function

+x/10 0x400018 # Show memory at this address
+x/32b 0x400018 # Show bytes memory at this address

 # Debug run

 ## This is what happens on startup